Andres (song)

-"Andres" is a song by the American all-female rock group L7.
+"Andres" is a song by the American rock group L7.
 It was released as a single in support of their fourth album Hungry for Stink.
 The song is an apology to a friend of the band, Andres, who was hurt by someone they introduced him to.

 In popular culture

 On October 13, 2009, the song was made available as a downloadable song in the Rock Band digital store.

 Track listing

 Personnel

 Adapted from the Andres liner notes.